-Guadalajara is the second largest city of Mexico is also called the Silver Valley of Mexico.
+Guadalajara is the second largest city of Mexico, which is also called the Silver Valley of Mexico.
 Also cuddled as the land of tequila and mariachi, this city is a top travel destination with a rich history and classy tradition.
-Best explore this magnificent city by looking for the best flight deals to Guadalajara at the earliest?
+Best explore this magnificent city by looking for the best flight deals to Guadalajara at the earliest.

 Never Miss Guadalajara Tourist Attractions

-- Guadalajara Cathedral: It is a fine example of Gothic art in Mexico.
-Not only is the exterior, also the internal decoration of the building largely based on gothic style.
+- Guadalajara Cathedral: This is a fine example of Gothic art in Mexico.
+Not only is the exterior, but also the internal decoration of the building largely based on gothic style.
 The cathedral is itself a great combo of different styles and approaches, including different painting and frescos.
 The cathedral houses an amazing mural of Mother Mary that hangs on the main entrance of the church.

-- Expiatory Temple: It is one of the most contemporary but extremely beautiful churches in Mexico; however, the entire structure is built in the Gothic style and with lots of European components blended in it.
-A glass window and richly decorated golden colored Biblical alter with lots of Biblical stories depicted on it deserve special mention.
-The construction of the church started in 1897 and it was finished in the year 1972.
+- Expiatory Temple: It is one of the most contemporary but extremely beautiful church in Mexico; However, the entire structure is built in the Gothic style and with lots of European components blended in it.
+A glass window and richly decorated golden colored Biblical altar with lots of Biblical stories depicted on it deserve special mention.
+The construction of the church started in 1897, and it was finished in the year 1972.

 - The Government Palace: It is a historical building of the city and displays some of the most authentic documents and artifacts.
 The construction of the museum started in 1643, and by the grace of God was completed in 1774.